 - have made a significant contribution to Georgian, or the community in general

-Alumni of Distinction Award nominations are welcome at any time.
+Recommendations for the Distinguished Alumni Award are welcome at any time.
+Nominations are due in February.
 Learn more about the Board of Governors Awards.

 A $1,000 scholarship presented annually to a student who is a child of a Georgian College graduate and has demonstrated financial need.
 This student must be a permanent resident of Ontario.
 To contribute to this award* follow this link and indicate “Alumni Endowment” as the “fund/designation.”